ericywl/sutd-coin/README.md

    validated by any miner.
 3. When **BadSPVClient** receives the coins, **BadMiner** starts their own private fork. **BadSPVClient** spends X amount at a **Vendor**, leaving him with nothing.
 The block, with the aforementioned transaction, is mined by any miner.
+(Except on the private fork)
 4. **Vendor** authorizes the request and sends over an iPad (let's imagine this happening).
 5. **BadSPVClient** then creates a transaction that directs X amount of coins